EnricoMassone/Algorithms-101/README.md

 # Algorithms-101

 I created this project as a learning tool for myself.
-The main point of this project is offering myself a code machine to implement some well-known and fundamentals algorithm of the computer science.
-I will keep this project open source and available for anyone interested in the same subject.
+The main point of this project is offering myself a code machine to implement some well-known and fundamentals algorithms and data structures.
+I will keep this project open source and available for everyone.

 ## Project structure